 The Graduate School of Arts and Sciences requires that all doctoral dissertations undergo a formal examination in which the student has the opportunity to discuss and defend the dissertation with respect to its sources, findings, interpretations, and conclusions before a committee of faculty knowledgeable in the student's field of research.
 All faculty members of the defense committee are expected to be present at the defense.

 Only the candidate and the approved members of the dissertation defense committee may be present during the defense.
-Columbia University policy never allows spectators or other individuals to attend a defense.
+Columbia University policy does not allow spectators or other individuals to attend a defense.
 There are no exceptions to this rule.

 The defense must be conducted in English.